stat545ubc-2023/mda-andrasszeitz/mda-andrasszeitz.md

 8. Use a density plot to explore any of your variables (that are suitable for this type of plot).

+2.2 **(4 points)** For each of the 4 exercises that you complete, provide a *brief explanation* of why you chose that exercise in relation to your data (in other words, why does it make sense to do that?), and sufficient comments for a reader to understand your reasoning and code.

 <!-------------------------- Start your work below ---------------------------->

+Exercise 2.1

-1. Plot the distribution of a numeric variable
+1. Plot distribution of a numeric value

 ``` r
 library(dplyr)